Flood (Halo)

 Notes

-• The Flood were created by Bungie as video game antagonists for the Halo games.
+- The Flood were created by Bungie where they featured in the setting of the Halo universe.

 Appearances